chicago-women-developers/chicago_women_developers_scout_project/README.md

 chicago_women_developers_scout_project
 ======================================

+<h3>Purpose</h3>
-This is the project of the Chicago Women Developers for the boy scouts and cub scouts.
+This is a project by the Chicago Women Developers to create a website for a local boy scouts and cub scout troops.

 <h3>Technology</h3>
 <ul>